joshuapare/moodle-client-nestjs/README.md

 </p>

-NestJS Client for Moodle, generated from the relevant OpenAPI spec from the [moodle-api-gen](https://www.github.com/joshuapare/moodle-api-gen) project.
+NestJS Client for Moodle, generated from the relevant OpenAPI spec from the [moodle-api-gen](https://www.github.com/moodle-api-gen) project.

-### Building
+### Installation

-To install the required dependencies and to build the typescript sources run:
 ```
-npm install
+npm install moodle-client-nestjs
-npm run build
 ```

 #### General usage

 In your Nestjs project:

 ```
 // without configuring providers
-import { ApiModule } from 'joshuapare/moodle-client-nestjs';
+import { ApiModule } from 'moodle-client-nestjs';
 import { HttpModule } from '@nestjs/axios';

 @Module({